thatbrguy/nerf-tf2/docs/coordinate_systems.md

 The scaling is necessary to satisfy a requirement of the positional encoding layer.
 Please refer to the docstring of the function `calculate_scene_scale` in `nerf/utils/pose_utils.py` for more information.

 ### 4. Camera Coordinate System (C)
-Every camera in the dataset has its own camera coordiante system.
+Every camera in the dataset has its own camera coordinate system.